 We can also say that an investment center is any business unit that the management can segregate for reporting purposes.
-Or, a unit that can work as a separate operating entity or a subsidiary.
+Or a unit that can work as a separate operating entity or a subsidiary.
 These centers usually prepare their own financial statements.
 Along with generating income from the core business activities, these units can generate revenue from investing or lending capital.

 ROI – Key Performance Benchmark

-For the purpose of accounting, we need to treat these units as a separate entity that has their own financial statements.
+For the purpose of accounting, we need to treat these units as separate entity that has their own financial statements.
 For external reporting, the financial statements of these centers are merged into the organizations’ report cards.

 There are three main characteristics of an investment center, and these are:

 - The core idea or objective of creating such a division is to boost the profit of the organization by using the investments/fixed assets and capital.
-In other words, maximising of return on the assets/investments/capital is the key objective.
+In other words, maximizing of return on the assets/investments/capital is the key objective.